henry-zwart/msc_thesis/reports/proposal/sections/problem.typ

   [#vacc_intervention_fig <fig:vaccination-intervention> ],
 )

-#{
-  set text(fill: luma(140))
-  [
+#plan[
   *Research intent:*
   - Investigate implications of structural and causal assumptions on belief networks inferred from climate attitudes data.
   - Note that fitting the models to empirical data is interesting in itself.
 Previous papers have mostly used empirical proxies (e.g. correlations) or manually-set parameters.
   - Broader programme of work: controlled experiments testing behaviour change resulting from belief intervention.
 ]
-}

 We propose an empirical investigation into the nature of real belief networks in the context of a longitudinal survey on climate attitudes in the US.
 We intend